Basketball is more than a sport; it is a religion in America. The NBA is one of the most followed sports in America and around the world.

 $2,402,438

-The movie sparked controversy, particularly after being referenced in multiple lawsuits following the tragic shootings at Heath High School and Columbine High School.
+The film's release was met with controversy, especially after it was linked in high-profile lawsuits following the tragedies at Heath High School and Columbine High School.

 DramaSport